 How do people with diverse identities live together in a vibrant community?
 Students will acquire perspectives and skills to prepare them to thrive in their intercultural experience whether in the college community, the local community or the global community.
 Students will explore the construction of identity, the components of culture, and elements of community.
 Also facilitates the transition to college (academic, social and spiritual), introduces the Goshen Core with the liberal arts context, and allows exploration of areas of study and career possibilities.
 Taken in the fall semester of the first year.

 CORE 104 Learning Community 1

-A continuation of the first semester Core 100 experience with a focus on vocation, leadership and faith as pathways to career development.
+A continuation of the first semester Core 100 experience with a focus on vocation, leadership, sustainability and faith as pathways to career development.
 Students will form electronic portfolios to document their learning throughout the college experience.
 Taken in the spring semester of the first year.
 Required for all new fall first-year students and for fall and spring transfer students who have a transfer course equivalent to CORE 100.
 Prerequisite: CORE 100.